LAPikachu/our-recipe-book/desserts/pumpkin-pie.md

 ## Serving

-- Serve with whipped crem.
+- Serve with whipped cream.